tddschn/langchain-utils/README.md

   -w WHAT, --what WHAT  Initial knowledge you want to insert before the PDF
                         content in the prompt (default: the content of a PDF file)
+  -o, --fallback-ocr    Use OCR as fallback if no text detected on page
+                        (default: False)
+  -L OCR_LANGUAGE, --ocr-language OCR_LANGUAGE
+                        Language to use for Tesseract OCR (default: chi_sim)

 ```
 ### `ytprompt`